aaronwdev/user-exercises-rest/README.md

 To run create a run configuration:
  Main Class:            "com.williams.userexercisesrest.UserExercisesRestApplication"
  Working Directory:     "[Your Project Location]\user-exercises-rest"
- Classpath:             "user-excerises-rest"
+ Classpath:             "user-exercises-rest"

-### Supporting Documents
+### Supporting Repositories

 The following testing frameworks can be used to test this service when running.